 Add the dry ingredients into the wet and mix well, but don’t over mix it.
 Using an ice cream scoop, scoop the batter into a silicone cupcake pan or silicone cupcake liners.
 If you don’t have silicone liners, you can use a regular cupcake/muffin pan and spray with nonstick spray.

 Bake them for 18-20 minutes or until a toothpick, when inserted, comes out clean.
 Mine took exactly 20 minutes.
 You don’t want to over bake them or they’ll dry out.

 I know the waiting will be hard because your house will smell AH-mazing, but make sure you let them cool completely before frosting.
 Otherwise your frosting will just ooze right off your cupcakes and that wouldn’t be good!

 How to Make the Best Sugar-Free Cupcake (and cake) Frosting

 While your cupcakes are cooling, add all of the remaining ingredients to a bowl.

 Then mix using a hand mixer, until everything is well combined.
-Scrape down the sides and keep mixing until smooth, creamy and fluffy.
+Scrape down the sides with a spatula and keep mixing until smooth, creamy and fluffy.